Updated: May 19

-Cookie Law, or the ePrivacy directive, is a separate piece of legislation that works together with GDPR but generally takes precedent regarding cookies.
+Cookie Law, or the ePrivacy directive, is a separate piece of legislation that works with GDPR but generally takes precedence regarding cookies.
 The Cookie Law was enacted in 2002 and covers electronic privacy regarding cookies and cookie banners.

 What Is cookie consent?

 Cookie consent must be based on a definitive affirmative action that could include clicking, scrolling, or another manual action by the user.